Serraphim-01/T-Office/README_FEATURE_ACCESS.md

 - **inventory/outbound/mark-as-delivered** - Allows users to mark outbound transactions as delivered
 - **inventory/outbound/delete-transaction** - Allows users to delete outbound transactions

+Important: Inventory Outbound features are dependent on the main Outbound page access.
+When the main Outbound page (`inventory/outbound`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main Outbound page is enabled, individual Outbound features can be selectively enabled or disabled.

+#### Products Features
+- **inventory/products/import-csv** - Allows users to import products from CSV files
+- **inventory/products/import-all-data** - Allows users to import comprehensive data including products and their states
+- **inventory/products/export-csv** - Allows users to export all products to CSV
+- **inventory/products/add-product** - Allows users to add new products
+- **inventory/products/view-details** - Allows users to view product details
+- **inventory/products/edit-product** - Allows users to edit existing products
+- **inventory/products/delete-product** - Allows users to delete products

-Important: Inventory features are dependent on their respective inventory page access.
-When the main inventory pages (`inventory/inbound`, `inventory/store`, `inventory/outbound`) are disabled for a department, all related sub-features are automatically inaccessible.
-When the main inventory pages are enabled, individual inventory features can be selectively enabled or disabled.
+Important: Inventory Products features are dependent on the main Products page access.
+When the main Products page (`inventory/products`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main Products page is enabled, individual Products features can be selectively enabled or disabled.

 When a department does not have access to a feature, the corresponding UI elements are hidden from the interface.